 We conducted stratified random sampling, establishing five random sampling stations in each of four habitat types, for a total of 20 stations per marsh.
 Once randomly selected, station locations remained fixed and were permanently marked with a PVC stake.
 Habitats included 1) bare/unvegetated creekbanks (BCB), 2) vegetated creekbanks (VCB), 3) the marsh platform (MP), and 4) the Iva frutescens marsh/upland transition zone (IVA).
 All bare and vegetated creekbank stations were located within ~1 m of a creek edge, and all vegetated creekbank stations were in tall-form S. alterniflora.
 The marsh platform included the entire high marsh plain between the low marsh and I. frutescens zones (i.e., including short S. alterniflora, S. patens/D. spicata salt meadow, Juncus gerardii/D. spicata high marsh, and dieback pannes).
 No stations were located in open water features such as creeks, pools, or ditches.

 Marsh crabs were sampled at all stations three times in summer 2014 (approximately monthly, June through August) using two different methods that are commonly used to sample marsh crabs or provide surrogate estimates of crab abundance.
-We used a 0.5 x 0.5 m quadrat to conduct crab burrow counts.
+We used a 0.5 m x 0.5 m quadrat to conduct crab burrow counts.
 Around low tide, the quadrat was placed in the same location relative to each plot’s locator stake.
 All crab burrows were then counted and their diameters measured.
 We counted all burrows that were > 3 mm in diameter in order to include all crab species.
 We also sampled crabs with pitfall traps.
 The traps were 3 cm in diameter by 20 cm deep with a capped bottom and perforated sides for drainage.
 Each trap was pushed into the marsh peat until the top of the trap was flush with the marsh surface.
 To deploy, the cap of each trap was removed around low tide and the trap was allowed to fish for 24 hours.
 Upon retrieval, all captured crabs were removed from each trap, identified to species, measured (carapace width), and released.
 From burrow counts we calculated crab burrow density (number m-2); from pitfall traps we calculated catch-per-unit-effort (CPUE; an indicator of abundance, with effort being the number of traps) for each species.